 We’re heading right back into fantasy and fiction with another Netflix original, The Letter for the King.
 Based on the Dutch book De brief voor de Koning by Tonke Dragt, The Letter for the King stars a teen squire named Tiuri and is, for the most part, intended for a younger audience.

-We’re ending our list with another very new series from Netflix, Warrior Nun.
+We’re ending our list with another Netflix series, Warrior Nun.
 The show follows Ava Silva, a tetraplegic and orphaned teenager who wakes up in a morgue to find that not only is she no longer paralyzed, but she also has a holy artifact literally embedded in her body that’s given her a whole slew of superpowers.